 Training, qualifications & experience

-I possess a current DBS check certificate, which supports my eligibility to work safely with young people and vulnerable adults.
+I have an up to date DBS (Formally CRB) status, which supports my eligibility to work safely with vulnerable people.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Counselling and creative therapy for children and young people.